MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 For more information about the Azure ATP Standalone Sensor hardware requirements, see [Azure ATP capacity planning](atp-capacity-planning.md).

 ### Time synchronization

-The Azure ATP cloud service server, the Azure ATP Standalone Sensor servers, and the domain controllers must have time synchronized to within five minutes of each other.
+The servers and domain controllers onto which the sensor is installed must have time synchronized to within five minutes of each other.

 ### Network adapters
 The Azure ATP Standalone Sensor requires at least one Management adapter and at least one Capture adapter: